eugeneoei/mongodb-mongoose/README.md

 Tweets Collection
 Comments Collection

-A user can have many tweets
-A user can have many comments
+A user can have many tweets --> tweet to have user id A user can have many comments --> comment to have user id When a user is deleted --> delete tweets that have user id, delete comments that have user id

-A tweet can have 1 user
+A tweet can have 1 user --> tweet to have user id
-A tweet can have many comments
+A tweet can have many comments --> comments to have tweet id When a tweet is deleted --> delete comments that have tweet id

-A comment can have 1 user
-A comment can have 1 tweet
+A comment can have 1 tweet --> comment to have tweet id

 1. create user
 2. create tweet --> need to include user id